adoptium/adoptium.net/content/blog/eclipse-temurin-8u462-11028-17016-2108-2402-available/index.md

 ### Alpine default image now version 3.22

 Alpine 3.22 is now the default image when pulling eclipse-temurin Docker images.
-Previous Alpine versions are still available by specifying a suffix of "-3.21" in Dockerfiles, eg.`eclipse-temurin:21-alpine-3.21`.
+Previous Alpine versions are still available by specifying a suffix of "-3.21" in Dockerfiles, e.g. `eclipse-temurin:21-alpine-3.21`.